nickyout/webdriverio/_posts/commands/window/2013-12-08-getTabIds.md

 name: getTabIds
 arguments:
     - type: Function
-      name: callback
+      name: callback(err, tabIDs[])
+      desc: A function returning with the tabID of the focused tab
 ---

-Retrieve the list of all window handles available to the session.
+Retrieve a list of all window handles available in the session.